scottish-pl-institute/splv/2026-glasgow/index.md

 ## Course Line-up

-This year we have **4 invited core courses**, one of which whom is an external guest speak, to be announced in early 2026.
+This year we have **4 invited core courses**, one of which whom is an external guest speaker, to be announced in early 2026.
 We also have 6 contributed courses that will be running in parallel tracks.

 ### Core Courses